5 reasons why YOU should date a foreigner – lessons from an expat

 I think so… And I’m somewhat of an expert in foreign romance at this point.

-I’m writing this in Madrid, Spain.
+I’m writing this in Madrid, Spain, my adopted hometown.

 It’s late March.